-General and administration: General and administration expense increased \$2.0 million in fiscal year 2017 as a result of higher shared overhead costs associated with an increase in healthcare costs and higher equity compensation expense, partially offset by lower wages and personnel costs.
+General and administration: General and administration expenses increased by \$4.2 million in fiscal year 2015 from the prior year primarily due to higher shared overhead costs and an increase in incentive compensation.

-Depreciation and amortization: Depreciation and amortization expense increased \$3.3 million in fiscal year 2017 from the prior year due to higher landfill amortization expense (associated with the higher landfill volumes, combined with the volume mix and changes to landfill amortization rates as a result of changes in cost estimates and other assumptions associated with our landfills) more than offsetting lower depreciation expense attributed to the timing of capital expenditures and related make-up of fixed assets.
+Depreciation and amortization: Depreciation and amortization expense increased by \$1.0 million in fiscal year 2015 from the prior year as a result of an increase in overall landfill volumes and an amortization rate adjustment at our North Country Environmental Services landfill as a result of updating cost estimates and other assumptions associated with the annual year-end review of our landfills.